SeldonIO/seldon-core/docs-gb/apis/internal/chainer.md

+---
+description: The Chainer API enables seamless pipeline management in Seldon Core by facilitating communication between the Scheduler and dataflow components.
+This internal API orchestrates ML model chains and handles pipeline data routing efficiently.
+---

 # Chainer API

 This API is for communication between the Seldon Scheduler and the Seldon dataflow component which manages pipelines.